hakimio/ngx-ui-tour/README.md

 # install the core package
 yarn add ngx-ui-tour-core

-# install one of the UI packages (ngx-ui-tour-md-menu, ngx-ui-tour-ng-bootstrap, ngx-ui-tour-ngx-bootstrap)
+# install one of the UI packages (ngx-ui-tour-md-menu, ngx-ui-tour-ng-bootstrap, ngx-ui-tour-ngx-bootstrap, ngx-ui-tour-tui-dropdown)
 yarn add ngx-ui-tour-md-menu
 ```